 On this page you'll find:

-A portable BBQ may be ideal for an impromptu get together on the veranda and may even be a good option for a weekend camping getaway.
-However, when you need to satisfy a horde of hungry family members or friends, a large BBQ is hard to beat.
+A portable barbecue may be ideal for an impromptu get together on the verandah and may even be a good option for a weekend camping getaway.
+However, when you need to satisfy a horde of hungry family members or friends, a large barbecue is hard to beat.

-All the large BBQs on our latest test have at least four burners, except the Weber with three, although the Weber does have a sear burner that our tester Fiona found delivers the perfect three-minute steak – after a bit of trial and error.
+All the large BBQs in our latest test have at least four burners, except the Weber, which has three.
+But the Weber does have a sear burner.

 Video: How we test BBQs

 The CHOICE team take a look at the newest range of BBQs to hit the market, and also give insight into some of the best features available.

 BBQ cooking methods

 Options for BBQ cooking include a direct method with the lid open or indirect with the lid closed.
 The direct method relies on the heat of the hotplate to cook from below, which would be suitable for steaks, sausages and grilling vegies.